Last Updated on 2/17/2023

-If you’re anything like our team, it’s hard to stay put during quarantine.
-Instead, we find ourselves dreaming about our postponed vacation to the Bahamas.
+If you’re anything like our team, we find ourselves dreaming about a trip to the Bahamas.
 With that region seeing an influx of crime and the current pandemic riding itself out, feeling uneasy about travel is completely normal.
-This guide will answer the questions your family needs to feel more comfortable moving forward and making travel plans, so here’s what you should know about the Bahamas.
+This guide will answer the questions your family needs to feel more comfortable moving forward and making travel plans, so here’s what you should know about traveling to the Bahamas.

 As with other Caribbean islands, the Bahamas has faced past negative news headlines.
-Just last year, the State Department moved the travel advisory from a Level 1 to a Level 2 due to increased violent crime, sexual assault, and burglaries.
-This is not uncommon in other countries like Germany, the Mexico, and France.
-Don’t cancel your trip though!
-There are plenty of safe places (and heavily security-guarded areas) to enjoy your vacation in the Bahamas.
+Check out the Bahamas travel advisory information below.
+There are plenty of safe places (and heavily security-guarded areas) to enjoy your adventure in the Bahamas.

-Take these tips into consideration to stay safe during your travels.
+Take these tips into consideration to stay protected during your future travels.

 Leave the Valuables: Petty crimes like stealing can happen anywhere, but just make sure to leave valuable items either at home or in the hotel safe while you’re out and about.
 If you encounter someone trying to rob you, give them what they want –it’s not worth the risk of getting harmed.